-• Using the jack, raise the rear wheel off the ground (see Wheels/Tires chapter).

-- Set a dial gauge [A] against the rear sprocket [B] near the teeth as shown. - Rotate [C] the rear wheel to measure the sprocket runout (warp).
+- Using the jack, raise the rear wheel off the ground. - Special Tool Jack: 57001-1238 - Set a dial gauge [A] against the rear sprocket [B] near the teeth as shown. - Rotate [C] the rear wheel to measure the sprocket runout (warp).
 The difference between the highest and lowest dial gauge readings is the amount of runout (warp). - ★If the runout exceeds the service limit, replace the rear sprocket.